As a result of clients placing a high value on a more personalized approach to excellent customer service our client’s customized marketing

 Getting new accounts is an important part of the job, and agents may spend much of their time traveling to and visiting prospective advertisers and maintaining relationships with current clients.
 Sales agents also may work in their employer’s offices and handle sales for walk-in clients or for those who call or email the firm to ask about advertising.

 Most advertising sales agents work full time.
-About 1 in 4 advertising sales agents worked more than 40 hours a week in 2014.
+About 1 in 4 advertising sales agents work more than 40 hours a week.
 Some work irregular hours and on weekends and holidays.